mika314/mika314.github.io/bucket-list-prioritized.md

 1. [ ] p4 S Finish the game Rakuen
 1. [ ] p4 S Float in the Dead Sea
 1. [ ] p4 S Get a Tattoo
+1. [ ] p3 M Give a Ted Talk
+1. [ ] p3 M Have more than 1000 viewers in average on Twitch for past 30
 1. [ ] p4 S Ride a helicopter
 1. [ ] p4 S Helicopter into the Grand Canyon
 1. [ ] p4 S Indoor Skydive